Heatblur-Simulations/f-4e-manual/src/systems/engines_and_fuel_systems/engines.md

 [Crew Chief chapter](../../crew_chief/overview.md)
 for how to interact and request cartridges installation.

-> 🔴 Cartridges are explosive and, unless fired, must not be
+> 🔴 WARNING: Cartridges are explosive and, unless fired, must not be
 > forgotten to be removed.
 > Under no circumstances will the aircraft be flown
 > with unfired cartridges in the starter.